kubex-ecosystem/gastype/test_revolucionized/README.md

 # Test Project

-This is a simple test project for the revolutionary GASType transpiler.
+This is a simple test project for the GASType transpiler.

 ## Features